 The Code of Ethics and the Office's Code of Conduct (Ethical Codes) are available on the Office's intranet and are part of the Online Induction for new staff.
-Guidelines for Ethical and Accountable Decision Making have been developed as a ready reference for staff when dealing with a difficult situation related to the Ethical Codes.
+Guidelines for Accountable and Ethical Decision Making have been developed as a ready reference for staff when dealing with a difficult situation related to the Ethical Codes.
 The Guidelines are based on the Accountable and Ethical Decision Making in the WA Public Sector training materials provided by the Public Sector Commissioner.
+In 2015-16, staff completed Accountable and Ethical Decision Making training as part of the Office's Continuous Professional Development Program.